 Life during a pandemic has required societies around the globe to rethink how they interact with others within their communities.
-It has necessitated sweeping changes amongst large corporations, nonprofits, and even small business owners — who must assure its stakeholders, donors, and customers that community health and safety is their utmost priority.
+It has necessitated sweeping changes amongst large corporations, nonprofits, and even small business owners — who must assure their stakeholders, donors, and customers that community health and safety are their utmost priority.

 The challenge: much about how organizations — across industries — operate requires frequent (and sometimes direct) contact with the public.
 And, as many cities begin the tentative process of reopening, there is an even greater need to address health concerns.
 To prevent the spread of COVID-19 (and to gain the confidence of their communities), this means establishing strict protocols related to social distancing, thorough sanitization, and the wearing of protective gear like masks and gloves.